dmych/cn/README.markdown

 ### User Guide

-Start typing in the search/title bar to find a note or set a new note's title, then hit `Enter` to open/create note.

-Everything you type will be saved immediately.
-No need to click "Save" button.
+Run **Coffee Notes** and start typing your note — it will be saved automatically (first line become the note's title).

+Press `Ctrl+L` and type anything in the search bar to find notes.

+No need to click "Save" button!
+Everything you type will be saved immediately (actually, autosave goes off every 5 seconds by default, it can be changed — see `Autosave` parameter in config file below).

 #### Shortcuts

+* `Ctrl+N` — create new (empty) note
-* `Ctrl+L` — switch to search/title bar
+* `Ctrl+L` — switch to search bar/note text
 * `Esc` — clear search/title bar
 * `Ctrl+O` — toggle orientation to vertical/horizontal
-* `Ctrl+Delete` — delete current note (if any)
+* `Ctrl+D` — delete current note (if any)
 * `Tab` — jump through search/title bar, notes list and text area
+* `Ctrl-S` — save now (actually superfluous unless you switched autosave off)
 * `Ctrl+Q` — quit

 #### Configuration File